Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Discontinued

-The KKT-3 was Jin Ah's licensed OEM Original Floyd Rose 100-Series double-locking tremolo, but with the same trapezoid baseplate shape as the Takeuchi TRS-101, and with one straight knife edge.
-It also has adjustable saddle height.
-It was stamped "Licensed Under Floyd Rose Patents" on the upper face of the baseplate using "Courier New" font, in caps-and-lower-case.
-It is also recognizable for its conical-shaped fine tuners.
-In addition to the KKT-3 designation by Samick, it was known as the Bendmaster FR on SLM’s Westone brand, and as the ART-10 by Aria.
-After its introduction in 1989, it was soon after used by multiple brands in the 1990s.
+The unit was stamped on the baseplate with "Licensed Under Floyd Rose Patents," in the very distinctive "Courier New" typeface (a monospaced slab serif font originally designed for typewriters and widely used in print since the 1950s).
+The KKT-3 is further recognizable for its conical-shaped fine tuners.
+In addition to Samick’s KKT-3 designation, it was marketed as the Bendmaster FR by SLM’s Westone brand and as the ART-10 by Aria Pro II.
+After its introduction in 1989, it was soon used by multiple brands throughout the 1990s.

 The KKT-3 was also sold as an aftermarket kit.
 It could be bought from WD Music Products in the United States.
 This would be the last licensed Floyd Rose product before Jin Ah disappeared off the OEM scene.